mateusmoutinho/avgfosshelper/README.md

 - low quantity of files
 - minimum of 200 lines por file
 - When reading a file you can read a maximum of 2500 lines per file.
 Why wouldn't you read more than that?
+- All functions have a short name with abbreviations, just like you would.
+- This project does not work for cpp, because it only needs to work for me.
+- Underneath there is a mathematical calculation to predict which file you would be most likely to choose.